 Debt service consists of principal and interest payments due to bondholders.
-Debt service payments are reported separately for UDSA debt and LIPA debt.
+Debt service payments are reported separately for LIPA debt and UDSA debt.
 LIPA refinanced debt through the UDSA, resulting in a net present value savings of \$492.0 million to customers.

 Consistent with the Public Power Model, LIPA also recovers "fixed obligation coverage."
-Fixed obligation coverage is the portion of the LIPA's capital program funded by cash flow in each year rather than by new borrowings.
+Fixed obligation coverage is the portion of LIPA's capital program funded by cash flow in each year rather than by new borrowings.
 Fixed obligation coverage is a ratio based on the LIPA's annual debt service payments and the imputed payments associated with long-term obligations such as power supply contracts and office and vehicle leases.

-In 2016, the LIPA's Board adopted its financial policy, which included several components:
+The LIPA's Board financial policy includes several components: